johnsosoka/site-johnsosoka-com/README.md

 ### From Local

-* Run `deploy.sh stage | prod` to build the website and sync the contents to the target S3 bucket.
-The deployment script also attempts to invalidate CloudFront caches.

 #### First Time Setup:

 * Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html)
 * Configure AWS CLI with `aws configure` (have a user provisioned on aws already, with access to the target S3 bucket)
 * Execute `configure_deployer.py` to set the required environment variables for the `deploy.sh` script.

+#### Deploy:

+* Run `deploy.sh stage | prod` to build the website and sync the contents to the target S3 bucket.
+The deployment script also attempts to invalidate CloudFront caches.

 ### GitHub Actions

 Deployments to both staging and production environments are automated using GitHub Actions.
 The workflows for these deployments share the following common steps:

-- The workflow checks out the repository and sets up Ruby with the specified version.
+- Installs Requirements / Sets up Ruby.
-- The website is built using Jekyll.
+- Generates Assets with Jekyll.
-- AWS credentials are configured using the secrets stored in the repository.
-- The built site is then uploaded to the specified S3 bucket.
+- AWS Credentials Configured.
+- Uploads Generated Assets to S3.
 - Finally, the CloudFront distribution is invalidated to refresh the cache.

 _Please ensure that the necessary AWS credentials and other secrets are stored in your GitHub repository's secrets section for these workflows to function correctly._